Engineering

 Yes!

-ACU offers a minor in this study.
-You can learn more about this minor by viewing the catalog or explore all of the minors available at the button below.
-We encourage you to contact the department, for further assistance on how to enhance your degree with this minor.
+Learn more about an engineering minor by viewing the catalog or explore all of the minors available by clicking the button below.
+Contact the department for further assistance on how to enhance your degree with a minor.

 UNDERGRADUATE MINORS